Verging on the Impossible: 12 Actual Training Methods of the Shaolin Monks

 Shaolin Kung Fu students start by scraping their stomachs every day with their fingers and palms, at first, and then with blades.
 After the skin has hardened, they continue knife-scraping and deliver hard blows to their core area.
 When they no longer feel pain, wooden and iron hammers are used.
 An advanced Shaolin student would stand still while fellow students deliver blows to his stomach with iron hammers.
 As training progresses, students move forward to what is known as the ‘knocking a bell’ technique: students are hit with log battering-rams weighing hundreds of kilograms/pounds.
 Masters of the ‘Iron bull’ technique are believed to be able to withstand strikes, cuts, and even stabs to the stomach without breaking their skin.

-10. Skill of light body (Jin Shen Shu)
+10. Training methods of the Shaolin monks: Skill of light body (Jin Shen Shu)